jocelynjoel/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-task 7: function that encodes a string into 1337. task 8: function that encodes a string using rot13. task 9: function that prints an integer.
+task 7: function that encodes a string into 1337. task 8: function that encodes a string using rot13. task 9: function that prints an integer. task 10: Adds one line to this code, so that the program prints a[2] = 98, followed by a new line.